DarthReca/magnifier-california/README.md

 ## About

-This is the source code for the paper "A Multi-grained Neural Network-based Architecture for Burned Area Delineation".
+This is the source code for the paper "Magnifier: A Multi-grained Neural Network-based Architecture for Burned Area Delineation".

 **MORE DETAILS WILL BE UPLOADED SOON.**